VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

-In the easiest case you can simply navigate to your folder using your file system and copying its location (listed in its properties).
+In the easiest case you can simply navigate to your folder using your file system and copy its location (listed in its properties).
 Windows users should be aware: Windows uses backslashes :code:`\` to denote subfolders, while R uses forwardslashes :code:`/`.
 So, if you copy the folder location on a Windows machine you will need to replace all the :code:`\` with :code:`/` in your filepaths.

 If you want to see which files are in your working directory, you can use